blackout1471/H5_MQTT/README.md

 options can be added to make for whichever config is wanted -hint:```make help```

 ### Linux x86
-Same steps as Linux arm, but to be able to generate solution, premake for x86 has to be donwloaded and moved into the Premake/ folder before doing any generate. https://premake.github.io/download/
+Same steps as Linux arm, but to be able to generate solution, premake for x86 has to be downloaded and moved into the Premake/ folder before doing any generate. https://premake.github.io/download/